igocreate/igo/docs/guide/cache.md

 - `flushall(callback)`

 ## Special note about Dates
-Since javascript Dates are ISO_8601 formatted and stored as strings in Redis, Igo automatically parses dates when they are retrieved from the cache.
+Since javascript Dates are ISO_8601 formatted and stored as strings in Redis, Igo.js automatically parses dates when they are retrieved from the cache.